dinhomathias/Amc/InlineKeyboard-Example.md

 [Line 65](https://github.com/python-telegram-bot/python-telegram-bot/blob/92cb6f3ae8d5c3e49b9019a9348d4408135ffc95/examples/inlinekeyboard.py#L65) actually runs the bot until a termination signal is send.

-Let's start our way through the handlers in the same way we would expect an user to go through it: With the start handler:
+Let's start our way through the handlers in the same way we would expect a user to go through it: With the start handler:
 ## start

 ```python